 AI memory benchmark results

-For details of the questions and metrics used, you can refer to the methodology.
+For details on the questions and metrics used, see the methodology.

 Findings about AI memory